VirgileKasper/CV_test2/README.md

 Rennes, France

-student support and management of the tutoring program
+### Student support and management of the tutoring program

 Nancy school of medicine